Skip to main content.

 Overview

-Dr. Fan is passionate about leveraging clinical informatics to bridge the gap between medicine and technology, enhancing both provider and patient experiences, and ultimately improving health outcomes in pediatrics and pediatric hematology-oncology.
-She is particularly focused on improving clinical workflow efficiency and developing clinical decision support tools within electronic health records to enhance diagnostic accuracy while minimizing medical errors.
-To further her expertise in this area, Dr. Fan pursued a Master of Biomedical Informatics during her fellowship at the University of Utah.
+Dr. Fan is passionate about leveraging clinical informatics to bridge the gap between medicine and technology—enhancing both provider and patient experiences and ultimately improving health outcomes in pediatrics and pediatric hematology-oncology.
+She enjoys optimizing clinical workflow efficiency and developing decision support tools within electronic health records to improve diagnostic accuracy and reduce medical errors.
+To deepen her expertise in this field, Dr. Fan earned a Master of Biomedical Informatics during her fellowship at the University of Utah.

-Her interests extend beyond medicine and informatics.
-Driven by her passion for system improvement and healthcare leadership, she is pursuing a Physician MBA at the Kelley School of Business at Indiana University.
-Dr. Fan aims to join her colleagues in becoming a change agent within the healthcare system.
+Her interests also extend beyond clinical care and informatics.
+Motivated by a strong commitment to system improvement and healthcare leadership, she is currently pursuing a Physician MBA at the Kelley School of Business at Indiana University.
+Through this training, Dr. Fan aspires to be a change agent in advancing healthcare delivery and operational excellence.

-In addition, Dr. Fan serves as a Pediatric Hematology-Oncology Section Editor for HemOnc.org and as a Clinical Consultant for the Oncology Research and Evaluation (ClinCORE) Program at the National Cancer Institute (NCI) Surveillance Research Program (SRP).
+In addition to her clinical and academic roles, Dr. Fan serves as a Pediatric Hematology-Oncology Section Editor for HemOnc.org and as a Clinical Consultant for the Oncology Research and Evaluation (ClinCORE) Program within the Surveillance Research Program at the National Cancer Institute (NCI).